cedricmoorejr/neural-network-stock_prices/README.md

 #-------
 ```

+# Step 3: Prepare the Training and Testing Data
-As a final step in the data preprocessing stage, the data is divided into two sets: a training set and a test set.
+The first thing that we are going to do in this step is divide the data into two sets: a training set and a test set.
 The
 training set is used to train the LSTM model, while the test set is used
 to evaluate the model's performance on unseen data.
 ```
-# Splitting into Training and Test Sets
 proportion = int(len(data_1) * choose_split_size) # proportion of the training set relative to the entire dataset
-train_data = data_1[:proportion]
+train_data = data_1[:proportion] # Split into Training Set
-test_data = data_1[proportion:]
+test_data = data_1[proportion:] # Split into Test Set
 #-------
 ```